-Gauteng is the smallest province of South Africa, and the heart of its economy.
+Gauteng is the smallest province in South Africa and the heart of its economy.
 It is a vibrant mix of cultures and colours with first and third world traditions.

 The Cradle of Humankind is one of South Africa’s 7 Unesco World Heritage sites and has one of the world’s richest concentrations of hominid fossils: evidence of human evolution over the last 3.5 million years.